 If That Looking Glass Should Break

-“The question goes, if time travel is ever invented, why are we not constantly visited by them?”
+“The question goes, if time travel is ever invented, why are we not constantly visited by time travelers?”

 Zachary Driscoll sat opposite me on the cafe’s open air patio.
 He nursed a beverage which had once been coffee before he’d added flavored cream, sugar, sea salt and a splash of whatever blinding concoction was in that flask he produced from within his coat.